KoStard/hermes_research/docs/tasks.md

 **Test Requirements:**
 - [x] Test detection of existing tmux sessions
-- [ ] Test user prompting for session management choices
+- [x] Test user prompting for session management choices
-- [ ] Test handling when user chooses to overwrite existing session
+- [x] Test handling when user chooses to overwrite existing session
-- [ ] Test handling when user chooses to use alternative name
+- [x] Test handling when user chooses to use alternative name
 - [ ] Test automatic alternative name generation logic
-- [ ] Test functionality works for remote tmux sessions
+- [x] Test functionality works for remote tmux sessions
-- [ ] Test consistent session name is used for send_command after resolution
+- [x] Test consistent session name is used for send_command after resolution

 **Notes:**
-Decide on the preferred strategy: automatic alternative name generation or user prompting.
-User prompting might be safer initially.
-Local handling implemented in CLI.
-Remote handling pending.
+Implemented user prompting strategy via HermesResearchCLI._handle_tmux_session_name() helper method.
+This approach keeps the session name handling logic in the CLI while allowing TmuxManager to focus on tmux operations.
+The automatic name generation approach was not implemented as the user prompting approach was deemed more user-friendly.

 ---